bluemoosegoose/Build-a-Custom-MacOS-Dock/README.md

 **How to Re-load the Dock Anytime you Want**

-Deleting the "dockscrap.txt" file from "/Users/$currentuser" will allow the launchd to run at User logon which will rebuild the dock again.
-The It will also recreate the "dockscrap.txt" file.
+Deleting the "dockscrap.txt" file from "/Users/$currentuser" will allow the launchd to run at User logon which will rebuild the dock again (and recreate the "dockscrap.txt" file).
 You can automate this in Jamf Pro to reload the dock as many times as you want by doing the following:

 1. Upload "A_Delete Dockscrap.sh" (found in this repository) to Jamf Pro.
 2. Clone your "Build Custom Dock" Policy.
 Name it something else...like "Build Custom Dock - Self Service"
 3. Add the "A_Delete Dockscrap.sh" to the policy.
 4. In this Policy you should have your 3+ PKG's (outlined in the original Policy explained above) and 2 scripts: "A_Delete Dockscrap.sh" (must run 1st) and "BuildtheDock_ReLoad LaunchAgent" (must run 2nd).
 In the Policy, set both scripts to run "After" the PKG's install.
+It's important to keep the naming convention as just described, or else Jamf will not run the scripts in the correct order and it will fail.
-6. Scope the to Self-Service.
+6. Scope to Self-Service.

 ![image](https://user-images.githubusercontent.com/104439807/165342728-a6e54d98-2805-4991-b007-1bc4667f4c4c.png)